 Other surgical options include uvulopalatopharyngoplasty (UPPP), which removes or reshapes tissue in the throat, such as the tonsils and adenoid, and laser-assisted uvulopalatoplasty (LAUP) which uses laser technology to shrink the size of an enlarged uvula.
 Further options include tongue reduction surgery, jaw reconstruction, and in some cases a tracheostomy.

 While it may be an effective treatment of sleep apnea, with any surgical procedure, there is always the risk of post-surgical complications.
-After your diagnosis, Dr. Wilcox discusses with you the options available and works with you to decide on the right treatment for your condition.
+After your diagnosis, Dr. Wilcox and Dr. Tenney will discuss with you the options available and work with you to decide on the right treatment for your condition.

 Contact Our Sleep Apnea Dentist Today